Magnetic quadrupole dichroism in isotropic medium: Simple model of the nonlinear dichroism

-When treating this problem, we proceed, from the premise that the magnetic field applied to an isotropic medium across the light beam creates two distinguished directions (along and across the field), which determines the field-induced anisotropy of the medium and specifies its normal polarization modes~\cite{nye}.
-These are the basic considerations that should be used to qualitatively describe the effects of polarized light transformation in the atomic vapor (or another anisotropic saturable absorber).
+When treating this problem, we proceed from the premise that the magnetic field applied to an isotropic medium across the light beam creates two distinguished directions (along and across the field) that determine the field-induced anisotropy of the medium and specify its normal polarization modes~\cite{nye}.
+These are the basic considerations that should be used to qualitatively describe the effects of the polarized light transformation in atomic vapor (or another anisotropic saturable absorber).

-We assume that total effect of saturable absorption of the medium is its independent bleaching over the two eigenmodes, in our case of atomic system, corresponding to the $\pi$ and $\sigma$ components of the optical transition.
-The light-induced anisotropy of the medium under consideration arises not only because of different laws of bleaching in the two eigenmodes but, primarily, from the fact of nonlinearity proper: in the framework of nonlinear optics, equality of optical characteristics of the medium in the two distinguished directions does not make the medium isotropic.
-This is an essential distinction between the effects of linear anisotropy in the linear and nonlinear optics.
+We assume that total effect of saturable absorption of the medium, in our case of atomic system, is its independent bleaching over the two eigenmodes corresponding to the $\pi$ and $\sigma$ components of the optical transition (with $\pi$\ polarization aligned along the applied magnetic field).
+The light-induced anisotropy of the medium under consideration arises not only because of different laws of bleaching in two eigenmodes but, primarily, from the fact of nonlinearity proper: in the framework of nonlinear optics, equality of optical characteristics of the medium in the two distinguished directions does not make the medium isotropic.
+This is an essential distinction between the effects of linear anisotropy in linear and nonlinear optics.

-The following treatment of evolution of a linearly polarized light propagating through an anisotropic saturable absorber is based on a simplest model of the nonlinear absorber \cite{seldon1,seldon2} and does not imply any particular atomic system.
-It aims to get general pattern of the effects.
+The following treatment of the evolution of linearly polarized light propagating through an anisotropic saturable absorber is based on the simplest model of the nonlinear absorber \cite{seldon1,seldon2} and does not imply any particular atomic system.
+This aims to obtain a general pattern of the effects.